 When you sign a contract, you are legally committing to the terms of the contract.
 That means you cannot opt out of any of its terms and conditions.
 For example, if it states that you will pay service charges and become a member of the OMC, you can't opt out of these obligations later.
 When buying a property, always ask your solicitor to explain your contract's terms and conditions, so that you fully understand them.
 The contract will also set out your part ownership of the common areas, and the rights and responsibilities this brings.

-Your lease contract should include clauses about:
+Your lease contract should include information about:

 - The service charge for the first year and how the charges will be calculated.